-ESSER Fund \$1,322,927
+ESSER I Fund \$21 , 694 , 754

-ESSER II Fund 5,431,100
+ESSER II Fund 89,946,493

-ARP ESSER Fund 12,197,480
+ARP ESSER Fund 202,007,047

-Total, SEA Reserve \$18,951,507
+Total, ALSDE Reserve \$313,648,294

-Section 1122(c)(3) of the ESEA prohibits the Education Department from considering the Title I, Part A hold harmless provisions in ESEA section 1122 in calculating State or local allocations for any other program administered by the Secretary, including the ESSER Fund.
+^{} Section 1122(c)(3) of the ESEA prohibits the Education Department from considering the Title I, Part A hold harmless provisions in ESEA section 1122 in calculating State or local allocations for any other program administered by the Secretary, including the ESSER Fund.
 Therefore, to determine the ESSER Fund allocations, the Department used the fiscal year 2019 (CARES Act) and the fiscal year 2020 (CRRSA Act and ARP Act) State shares of Title I, Part A allocations without the application of the hold harmless provisions in ESEA section 1122.
 Under the CARES Act, the Department used the fiscal year 2019 State shares of Title I, Part A allocations.
 Under CRRSA Act and ARP Act, the Department used the fiscal year 2020 State shares of Title I, Part A allocations.

-ESSER Allo cations to LEAs
+Allocations to LEAs in Alabama

-Across all three federal laws (CARES, percent of their grant awards to make funds that each LEA received under Ti e subgrants to LEAs in prop portion to the amount of
+Across all three federal laws (CARES, CRRSA, and ARP), SEAs must use at least 90 percent of their grant awards to make subgrants to LEAs in proportion to the amount of funds that each LEA received under Title I, Part A in the most recent fiscal year.

-minimum LEA o distribution, in thousands
+minimum ALSDE distribution to LEAs

-ESSER Fund \$11,906,338
+ESSER I Fund \$195,252,786

-ESSER II Fund 48,879,904
+ESSER II Fund 809,518,439

-ARP ESSER Fund 109,777,320
+ARP ESSER Fund 1,818,063,419

-Total, ESSER \$170,563,562
+Total, ESSER \$2,822,834,644

-per student \$3,335
+per student \$3,802

-Nationally, more than \$170 billion in federal emergency aid is allocated by formula to LEAs in support of public elementary and secondary education, or \$3,335 per student.
+\$2.8 billion in federal emergency aid is allocated by formula to LEAs in Alabama in support of public elementary and secondary education, or about \$3,800 per student.

-LEA Eligibility under ESSER Under the CARES Act, if an LEA did for school year 2019-2020, or unde not receive an FY 2020 Title I, Part is not eligible to receive a formula s eligible for a formula subgrant unde Reserve as determined by the SEA. er the CRRSA Act and the A A subgrant for school yea ubgrant under ESSER.
-Inste ARP Act, if an LEA did r 2020-2021, the LEA ead, an LEA that is not
+LEA Eligibility under ESSER

+Under the CARES Act, if an LEA did not receive an FY 2019 Title I, Part A subgrant for school year 2019-2020, or under the CRRSA Act and the ARP Act, if an LEA did not receive an FY 2020 Title I, Part A subgrant for school year 2020-2021, the LEA is not eligible to receive a formula subgrant under ESSER.
+Instead, an LEA that is not eligible for a formula subgrant under ESSER may receive ESSER funds from an SEA's Reserve as determined by ALSDE.

-ESSER Funds are Not Title I Funds Although an LEA receives ESSER form formula funds are not Title I, Part A requirements.
-As such, LEAs may dist school's Title I status.
-All three laws of of ESSER formula funds.
-The ESSER F must be awarded and tracked sept funds and are not subject ribute ESSER funds to scho authorize a broad array a Fund is a separate Federa to Title I, Part A pols regardless of a of potential uses by LEAs al program.
-ESSER funds
+ESSER Funds are Not Title I Funds

+Although an LEA receives ESSER formula funds via the Title I, Part A formula, ESSER formula funds are not Title I, Part A funds and are not subject to Title I, Part A requirements.
+As such, LEAs may distribute ESSER funds to schools regardless of a school's Title I status.
+All three laws authorize a broad array of potential uses by LEAs of ESSER formula funds.
+The ESSER Fund is a separate Federal program.
+ESSER funds must be awarded and tracked separately from Title I, Part A funds.
-r

-1.1

-T ~ . -

-State and Local Fund Reservations
+ALSDE and LEA Fund Reservations

+SEA & LEA

+Reservation to

+Address COVID

+Opportunity Gaps

-SEA & LEA Reservation to Address COVID Opportunity Gaps The ARP Act requires specific reservations of funding for what the law refers to as "learning loss" (hereinafter referred to as COVID opportunity gaps.)
+The ARP Act requires specific reservations of funding for what the law refers to as "learning loss" (hereinafter referred to as COVID opportunity gaps.)
 SEAs are required to reserve not less than 5 percent of the total amount of grant funds awarded to the state for this purpose.
 LEAs are required to reserve not less than 20 percent of their formula-allocated subgrant to address COVID opportunity gaps.

-minimum reservation of funding to address COVID opportunity gaps, in thousands
+minimum reservation of funding to address COVID opportunity gaps

-SEAs \$6,098,740
+ALSDE \$101,003,524

-LEAs 21,955,464
+LEAs 363,612,684

-Total, Reservati on \$28,054,204
+Total, Reservation \$464,616,207

-per student \$550
+per student \$626

-Nationally, at least \$28 billion in federal emergency aid must be directed to address COVID opportunity gaps, or \$550 per student.
+In Alabama, at least \$464.6 million in federal emergency aid must be directed to address COVID opportunity gaps, or about \$625 per student.